cul/dlst-studio/_pages/open-lab.md

 together to answer research questions.
 With digital, data-driven research, that often requires wrestling with software.
 Both studios have librarians who can give some guidance on a wide array of digital, data-driven research questions.
-CUL Studio Lehman, furthermore, staffs its Open Lab with librarians and interns from [Research Data Services](https://library.columbia.edu/services/research-data-services.html), who have specific technical knowledge.
-You can see their specific hours on the [CUL Studio Lehman Open Lab Walk-in Schedule](https://library.columbia.edu/services/research-data-services/schedule.html).
+Studio Lehman, furthermore, staffs its Open Lab with librarians and interns from [Research Data Services](https://library.columbia.edu/services/research-data-services.html), who have specific technical knowledge.
+You can see their specific hours on the [Studio Lehman Open Lab Walk-in Schedule](https://library.columbia.edu/services/research-data-services/schedule.html).

 Ideally, you will come with a specific question and stay because the